Fluffernuttersandwich/Better7D2DbyFNS/README.md

 I. **Do not install/use your own MO2!**

+> [!WARNING]
-This ModList uses it's own modified instance of MO2, and it is part of the download of this Wabbajack list.
+> This ModList uses it's own modified instance of MO2, and it is part of the download of this Wabbajack list.

-Do not use a standard MO2 install downloaded from other locations, it will not work!
+> Do not use a standard MO2 install downloaded from other locations, it will not work!

-Again, this Wabbajack list download process will include it's own modified instance for MO2.
+> Again, this Wabbajack list download process will include it's own modified instance for MO2.
 Use this one!

 ______________________________________________________________________________________________________________________